Broker Check

 Gains and Losses

-When you buy an investment, the amount you paid for that investment is your cost basis (sometimes called tax basis).
+When you buy an investment, the amount you pay is your cost basis (sometimes called tax basis).

 If the value of your investment increases to a level above your cost basis, you have an unrealized gain.